-Before enrolling for two-factor authentication, please ensure you are currently using a strong password (preferably a passphrase).
+Before registering for two-factor authentication, please ensure you are currently using a strong password (preferably a passphrase).
 Please set a new strong, memorable password using the Password Changer tool on the staff homepage prior to enrolling for 2FA.

-Enrolling for 2-Factor Authentication (2FA)
+Registering for 2-Factor Authentication (2FA)

-- Vist the Duo two-factor enrolment page
+- Visit the Duo two-factor enrolment page

 - Login with your University of Waikato login as required

 - Click Start Setup then follow the instructions.
 You will need to have your mobile device handy

 - Duo will offer several options for your two-factor device.
 We recommend using a Mobile Phone as the registered device.